louislewis2/payfast/README.md

 from the incoming form on the request and written correctly to the PayFastNotify class instance.
 The samples have been updated to showcase how they are used.

+Support for the AdHoc & Subscription endpoints have now been added.
+Testing has been done to ensure that when a request is succesfull that all the variables are correct and match the expected values.
+Work still needs to be done to handle all failures.
+The status and code variables can be used to check this.

+I am in the process of adding xml documentation for all types and methods.
+This is a process, and more will get added in future releases.

 Please be sure to use the correct package for the version of Asp.Net you are using.

 # Live Samples